Stylback/home-server/README.md

 ```sh
 sudo touch /srv/npm/docker-compose.yml
 ```
-Then we will configure it according to the [documentation](https://nginxproxymanager.com/setup/):
+Lets configure it according to the [documentation](https://nginxproxymanager.com/setup/), open it with:

 ```sh
 sudo nano /srv/npm/docker-compose.yml
 ```

-Paste the following:
+And paste the following:

 ```yml
 version: "3"